demisto/content/Packs/ThreatConnect/Integrations/ThreatConnectV3/README.md

 ## Additional Considerations for this version
 API version 3 [documentation](https://docs.threatconnect.com/en/latest/rest_api/rest_api.html#v3-api)
-* Using the new REST v3 API instead of the old python module.
+Use the new REST v3 API instead of the old python module.